Brigitte Omboudou

-Brigitte Omboudou (born 29 July 1992) is a Cameroonian footballer who plays as a midfielder for Amazone FAP and the Cameroon women's national team.
+Brigitte Omboudou (born 29 July 1992) is a Cameroonian women's football midfielder who plays in the Saudi Women's Premier League for Neom and the Cameroon women's national team.

 Club career

 Omboudou has played in her country for Louves Minproff.
 Outside Cameroon, she has made appearances for Belarusian Premier League club FC Minsk and Nigerian Women Premier League club Delta Queens FC.